-- are entitled to, or named on, a valid NHS Tax Credit Exemption Certificate (this includes any young people included in your award read page 13); or - are named on a valid HC2 certificate (an NHS Low Income Scheme certificate for full help see page 15).
+• are named on a valid HC2 certificate (an NHS Low Income Scheme certificate for full help - see page 14).

-If you are named on a valid HC3 certificate (an NHS Low Income Scheme certificate for partial help - see page 15), you might get some help with the cost of your wig or fabric support.
+If you are named on a valid HC3 certificate (an NHS Low Income Scheme certificate for partial help - see page 14), you might get some help with the cost of your wig or fabric support.
 The HC3 certificate will tell you how much you are entitled to.